 There are mixed opinions on how much caffeine is safe during pregnancy and what could affect birth weight, or cause other complications.
 Some claim up to four cups a day, while other sources recommend cutting it out completely.
 Based on various studies, the American Pregnancy Association recommends limiting caffeine intake to less than 200 mg a day and notes that this is equivalent to about one 12 oz cup of coffee.
 However, caffeine content varies significantly based on the type of coffee drink and where you get it.
 It can be a bit confusing to know what is safe and what is best avoided.

 Don’t let this uncertainty keep you from your daily coffee or tea.
 During pregnancy, getting a good night’s sleep can be a challenge, so you’re likely more tired than usual.
 And if you’re pregnant and also have a toddler, we know you will probably want every single milligram of that 200 mg you’re allotted each day.
 (Or if caffeine is not your thing, maybe opt for a pregnancy mocktail instead!)

 Remember there is caffeine in things besides coffee.
 Yes, coffee-flavored ice cream contains caffeine, as does chocolate and some teas.
 Keep this in mind when calculating your daily caffeine intake.
 If you’re concerned about caffeine content when getting a drink out, consider ordering the smallest size available, sticking to one or max two shots of espresso per drink, or order your drink half-caffeinated.

-Since there is such a wide range of caffeine content across coffee shops, we’re sharing 12 drinks you can order at your favorite coffee chains and approximately how much caffeine is in each drink.
+Since there is such a wide range of caffeine content across coffee shops, we’re sharing 12 drinks you can order at your favorite coffee chains while pregnant, and approximately how much caffeine is in each drink.